-The circuit was formed and the first competitive season was 1973 with 2 classes A & B. All the guards were independent and there was probably about 10 guards.
-This was the first year that there was a circuit championships in Southern California and the only reason you traveled to Northern California was for the fun of competition, not out of necessity.
+The circuit was formed and the first competitive season was 1973 with 2 classes A & B. All the guards were independent and there were probably about 10 guards.
+This was the first year that there were a circuit championships in Southern California and the only reason you traveled to Northern California was for the fun of competition, not out of necessity.

 In 1977 we saw the first color guard (Seattle Imperials) that was not wearing boots but instead ballet slippers.
 Stanley Knaub was from Southern California and went to Lakewood High School where he marched in the band.
 Stanley is the first designer and instructor to put dance on the floor instead of only marching.
 By 1980 many groups were out of boots and out of their military cadet jackets and starting to wear movable clothing.

-The circuit has always been a competitive organizations but the attitude of the 1982 – 1984 instructors and designers made it a great place to meet new people and develop lifetime friends.
+The circuit has always been a competitive organization but the attitude of the 1982 – 1984 instructors and designers made it a great place to meet new people and develop lifetime friends.

 The circuit continued to grow and almost doubled its membership each year for the next 3 – 4 years.
 Since then they have continued to increase to now be the largest color guard circuit in North America.